 Dance Prone is a novel of music, ritual and love.
 It is live, tense and corporeal.
 Full of closely observed details of indie-rock, of punk infused performance, the road and the players’ relationship to violence, hate and peace.

-Set simultaneously during the post-punk period and the narrative present of 2019, Dance Prone was born out of a love of the underground and indie rock scenes of the 1980s, a fascination for their role in the cultural apparatus of memory, social decay and its reconstruction.
+Set during both the post-punk period and the present day, Dance Prone was born out of a love of the underground and indie rock scenes of the 1980s, a fascination for their role in the cultural apparatus of memory, social decay and its reconstruction.

 'Lyrical.
 Violent.
 Elegiac.
 Epic.
 I adore David Coventry's writing and Dance Prone is a magnificent novel.'
 Alan McMonagle author of Laura Cassidy's Walk of Fame and Ithaca.